MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vs-extension.md

     :::image type="content" source="media/code-optimizations-vs-extension/code-optimizations-copilot-command.png" alt-text="Screenshot of the results from running the code-optimizations command in Visual Studio.":::

+    > [!NOTE]
+    > By default, only issues from the past 24 hours are returned.

 1. Generate fixes for other issues by following the prompts in the Copilot response.